-Notably, the acquisition times of the RS satellites are closely aligned, with a maximum time difference of approximately 1 hour and 15 minutes.
-These overpasses occur within the mid-morning window between 10:00 and 12:00 local time, a period typically characterized by stable surface and atmospheric conditions.
-As a result, variations in both LST and SR are minimal.
-This tight temporal alignment further reinforces the suitability of the fusion process.
-Each observation has a resolution of $1200 \times 1200$ pixels for Sentinel-2, which corresponds to $400 \times 400$ pixels for Landsat-8.
-All selected samples exhibit cloud contamination levels below 20\%.
-Missing values caused by cloud cover or technical issues were filled using an adaptive spatial interpolation.
-Specifically, for each missing pixel, a local mean filter was applied within a $3 \times 3$ window centered on the pixel.
-If no valid neighbors were found, the window size was progressively expanded in steps of $2$ until at least one valid neighboring pixel was included.

-The first $7$ samples were used for training, with a patch size of $96 \times 96$ and a stride of $24$ for Sentinel-2 (respectively, $32 \times 32$ and a stride of $8$ for Landsat 8), resulting in a total of $15,463$ training patches.
+The first 7 samples were used for training, with patch sizes of $96 \times 96$ and a stride of $24$ for Sentinel-2 ($32 \times 32$ and a stride of $8$ for Landsat 8), yielding 15,463 training patches.
 The remaining 4 samples were reserved for testing.
-To avoid temporal data leakage and ensure that the model learns meaningful generalization patterns, no overlap was allowed between the reference and target dates across different training samples.
-Specifically, the reference date $t_1$ of a sample $i$ was not permitted to match the target date $t_2$ of sample $i{-}1$, and vice versa.
-For testing, such constraints were not necessary since each test sample is treated as fully independent from the others.
-WGAST was trained with a learning rate of $2 \times 10^{-4}$ and a batch size of 32 on a physical server equipped with an NVIDIA RTX A6000 GPU.
+To prevent temporal leakage, reference dates $t_1$ of a sample were not allowed to coincide with target dates $t_2$ of other training samples.
+Testing samples were independent, thus overlap was allowed.
+WGAST was trained with a learning rate of $2 \times 10^{-4}$ and batch size of 32 on an NVIDIA RTX A6000 GPU.